sygnity-dev/meetbox/README.md

 ## Introduction

-Current version of **MeetBox** allows establishing audio and video communication channel in peer-to-peer mode between two participants (no group meetings).
+Current version of **MeetBox** allows establishing audio and video communication channel in peer-to-peer mode, between two participants (no group meetings).
 One participant (called meeting's owner) opens a new meeting, and the other one (called meeting's client) just joins it.
 As simply as that.